+Loose screws

-Loose screws Use a Phillips screwdriver to tighten screws.
+Use a Phillips screwdriver to tighten screws.

-9.1.2 Cautions on storage MS2840A for extended period
+9.1.2 Precautions for long-term storage of MS2840A

 Wipe off dust, fingerprint marks, stains, spots, etc. from the surface of the MS2840A before storing it.
-Avoid storing the MS2840A in these places:
+Also, avoid storing the MS2840A in the following places:

-- Places that are exposed to direct sunlight - Dusty places - Damp places where condensation may occur on the MS2840A surface - Places where there the MS2840A may be corroded by active gases - Places where the MS2840A may be oxidized - Places having temperatures and relative humidity in the following ranges:
+- Places that are exposed to direct sunlight - Dusty places - $\bullet\,$ Damp places where condensation may occur on the MS2840A surface - Places where there the MS2840A may be corroded by active gases - Places where the MS2840A may be oxidized - Places having temperatures and relative humidity in the following ranges:

-Temperature: $-20^{\circ}\mathrm{C}$ or lower, or $60^{\circ}\mathrm{C}$ or higher Humidity: 90% or higher
+Temperature: $-20\ {\rm ^oC}$ or lower, or 60 ${\rm ^oC}$ or higher Humidity: 90 % or higher